conan-io/conan-io.github.io/_posts/2021-02-10-Dependencies-Visual-Studio-C++-property-files.markdown

 </Project>
 ```

-And then import it in the .vcxproj.
+And then import it in the ``.vcxproj``.
 This import can be added manually in the IDE as well, going to “Property Manager”->”Add Existing Property Sheet” and navigating and selecting the ``zlib.props`` file.
 But as we have learned a bit how the ``.vcxproj`` looks like, let’s do it directly in it:

 ```xml
 <ImportGroup Label="Dependencies">